Have You Taken Reglan? Understanding Tardive Dyskinesia Risk

 What is tardive dyskinesia and how is it related to Reglan?

 Tardive dyskinesia (TD) is a potentially irreversible movement disorder characterized by involuntary, repetitive movements of the face, tongue, and extremities.
-Reglan (metoclopramide) is a known cause of TD due to its dopamine D2 receptor antagonism, which can lead to neuroadaptive changes in the brain.
-The FDA has issued a boxed warning highlighting this risk (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+Reglan (metoclopramide) is a dopamine receptor antagonist that can cause TD, especially with long-term use.
+The FDA has issued a boxed warning about this risk (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

-What are the FDA warnings about Reglan and tardive dyskinesia?
+What does the FDA warning say about Reglan and tardive dyskinesia?

 The FDA boxed warning states that metoclopramide, including Reglan, can cause tardive dyskinesia, a potentially irreversible serious movement disorder.
-The warning advises using the drug for the shortest duration necessary (typically no longer than 12 weeks) and contraindicates its use in patients with a history of TD (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+The risk increases with treatment duration and cumulative dose.
+The label advises using Reglan for the shortest duration possible and avoiding treatment longer than 12 weeks for diabetic gastroparesis (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

 How common is tardive dyskinesia with Reglan use?

-According to the FDA Adverse Event Reporting System (FAERS), tardive dyskinesia is the most frequently reported adverse reaction associated with Reglan, with 5,712 reports (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:REGLAN).
-Other extrapyramidal symptoms like dystonia and akathisia are also commonly reported.
+According to the FDA Adverse Event Reporting System (FAERS), there have been 5,712 reports of tardive dyskinesia associated with Reglan, making it the most frequently reported adverse event for the drug (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:REGLAN).
+Other movement disorders are also commonly reported.

 Does submitting information create an attorney-client relationship?